Chul Kim ’15, Fellow 2015-2017, helps a student at the Writing Support Center at J.F. Oberlin University in Japan.

 Do I need to have teaching experience for the Fellowships at a University?

 No, you do not need to have teaching experience to apply for the Shansi Fellowships that include teaching responsibilities.
-All newly selected Fellows for Summer 2021 departure are required to take part in a comprehensive orientation.
+All newly selected Fellows for a Summer 2022 departure are required to take part in a comprehensive orientation.
 Shansi will also provide online TESOL training through an accredited program and additional, in-person classroom management and lesson planning workshops.
 Any teaching experience as a tutor, school volunteer, mentor, camp counselor, or workshop leader will be considered a plus.

 How many Fellows are at a site at a given time?